DaveWelling/kindleHighlightsToMd/readme.md

 will create ./dist/bookmarklet.min.js.

-Create a bookmark in chrome, calling it whatever you want, but paste the contents of ./dist/bookmarklet.min.js. into the url.
+Create a bookmark in chrome.
+Call it whatever you want, but paste the contents of ./dist/bookmarklet.min.js. into the url.

 Open https://read.amazon.com/notebook and click the bookmark.
 It will give you the json.